RyandracusCodesGames/vsasm/README.md

 ```c
 vsasm example.s
 ```
-* Output text section of program to a file
+* Output the text section of the program to a file
 ```c
 vsasm -text example.s
 ```
-* Print symbol table to the console
+* Print the symbol table to the console
 ```c
 vsasm -sym example.s
 ```